petertengg/petertengg.github.io/Updates/_posts/2025-09-28-cooking-is-retiring.md

 The only post in the cooking section was an oven roasted chicken recipe.
 While the recipe is gone, the chicken remains with us in spirit.
 My new trading-focused sub-blog will have the codename "<a href="/trading/"><span class="text-highlight">O</span>peration <span class="text-highlight">H</span>ead<span class="text-highlight">L</span>ess <span class="text-highlight">C</span>hicken</a>".

-I will kick it off with a series of posts about `Smart Money Concepts (SMC)`.
+I will kick it off with a series of posts about {% include link.html key="trading_smc_1" text="Smart Money Concepts (SMC)" %}.
 Are you ready to take a deep dive in the fascinating, but often ruthless world of exchange trading?